SchakelMarketeers/tubular/README.md

     volumeDownClass: 'tubular-volume-down'
     increaseVolumeBy: 10 // increment value; volume range is 1-100
     start: 0 // starting position in seconds
+    end: false, // Set to an int to end the video at the given time.
+    pageBackground: true // Set to false to align to element, true to align to body.
 });
 ```